badpaybad/DDDEventSourcing/README.md

  ## class MemoryMessageBuss
  Fake message buss
- Can use RabitMQ or AzzureServicesBuss or Redis queue
+ Implement your own with RabitMQ or AzzureServicesBuss or Redis queue

  ## class DomainEngine
  To register handle to process Event and Command